marklogic-community/marklogic-unit-test/_pages/include.md

 ML Unit Test is built to make it easy to include in projects that use [ml-gradle](https://github.com/marklogic-community/ml-gradle).

-## Enabling ml-unit-test in an ml-gradle project
+## Enabling marklogic-unit-test in an ml-gradle project

-Using ml-unit-test requires two additions to the `build.gradle` file, as described below.
+Using marklogic-unit-test requires two additions to the `build.gradle` file, as described below.

-First, ml-gradle includes an "mlUnitTest" task, which depends on the ml-unit-test-client JAR file. ml-gradle does not include this by default (not every ml-gradle user will use ml-unit-test), so it must be added to the buildscript:
+First, ml-gradle includes an "mlUnitTest" task, which depends on the marklogic-unit-test-client JAR file. ml-gradle does not include this by default (not every ml-gradle user will use marklogic-unit-test), so it must be added to the
+buildscript:

     buildscript {
       repositories {
         jcenter()
       }
       dependencies {
-        classpath "com.marklogic:ml-unit-test-client:0.11.1"
+        classpath "com.marklogic:marklogic-unit-test-client:0.12.0"
       }
     }

-Next, the ml-unit-test framework is depended on and installed as an "mlRestApi" dependency (the "mlRestApi" configuration is a feature of ml-gradle for depending on packages of MarkLogic modules):
+Next, the marklogic-unit-test framework is depended on and installed as an "mlRestApi" dependency (the "mlRestApi" configuration is a feature of ml-gradle for depending on packages of MarkLogic modules):

     repositories {
       jcenter()
     }

     dependencies {
-      mlRestApi "com.marklogic:ml-unit-test-modules:0.11.1"
+      mlRestApi "com.marklogic:marklogic-unit-test-modules:0.12.0"
     }

 ## Configuring which server mlUnitTest connects to